justinmandac/nodePIMonteCarlo/README.md

 ```
 Distributed computation of PI estimation using Montecarlo method implemented using sockets.
 Custom 'headers' used.
 Server runs on port _9001_.
 Modify the port as you wish.
+Indicate **-v** upon invocation to activate verbose mode.
 The client requires one argument from the command line - the server's URI.
 Run the files in their own CLI.
 ```